The menhirs of Sardinia and the cult of the ancestors

 The menhirs of Sardinia, male symbols of fertility

-The emergence of male symbols in pre-Neolithic cultures reflects the period when different clans were competing with each other for natural resources.
-This implied the need to establish and defend their possessions, not infrequently by warfare, which was the prerogative of male individuals.
-Thus, the idea of marking the ground with vertical and visible markers – some menhirs in Sardinia are over five metres high – served to claim a sort of sacred primogeniture of the territory.
-At the same time, the monolith symbolised the totem of the community, which defined the affiliation of its members.
-This is the case of the aniconic menhir of Monte d’Accoddi (3500-3300 B.C.), around which a settlement developed and, over some centuries, the well-known sanctuary area with its terraced altar was built.
+Moreover, the emergence of masculine symbols in pre-Neolithic cultures reflected the moment when different clans started to compete with each other for natural resources.
+So, the idea of sowing the ground with vertical and visible markers – some menhirs in Sardinia measure over five metres high – served to claim a sort of sacred birthright of the territory.
+At the same time, the monolith acted as a totem for the community, defining its members.
+This was the case with the aniconic menhir of Monte d’Accoddi (3500-3300 BC), around which a settlement developed.
+Over the course of several centuries, in this place arose the well-known sanctuary area with its terraced altar.

-It is difficult today to understand the spiritual tension, the cultural and anthropological reasons that led the ancient Sardinians of the Ozieri culture to mould the rock into more complex forms and symbolism.
-The proto anthropomorphic menhirs did not yet have human features, but they communicated thoughts and words, they manifested the living presence of matter, of the transcendent essence that made the land fertile.
-They began to assume an ogival or sub-ogival shape, and the flat front surface was polished by slow and patient hammering.
-Stone upon stone, then, a reflection of a reality that did not include the superfluous.
+Today, the profound cultural and anthropological reasons that drove the ancient Sardinians of the Ozieri culture to shape rock into more complex forms and symbols are difficult to understand.
+The proto-anthropomorphic menhirs did not yet have human features.
+However, with imagination they could communicate thoughts and words, bringing the material to life and making the supernatural force that made the earth fertile seem real.
+They began to take on ogival or sub-ogival shapes, while their front surface appeared smoothed through slow, patient hammering.

 Ancestor worship in the menhirs of Sardinia

-Menhirs became anthropomorphic when the shape of the stone was modelled to form a silhouette.
+The menhirs of Sardinia became anthropomorphic when the stone shapes began to take the form of silhouettes.
 The head and shoulders of a human figure were outlined, the first features of a face shyly appeared.
 This particular form of art reflected the desire to bring man closer to stone.
 It was a powerful metaphor through which to make eternal and incorruptible what is instead transitory, mortal.
-Anthropomorphic menhirs were images of men for eternity, sacred ancestors and deified heroes who found refuge there from oblivion, thus remaining in the memory of posterity.
-They settled in that time and place and, as watchful guardians, they became guiding spirits, those who show the way.
+These anthropomorphic menhirs were images of men for eternity, sacred ancestors and deified heroes who found refuge from oblivion and remained in the memory of future generations.
+They settled in that time and place and, as vigilant guardians, they became guiding spirits, those who show the way.

-This made it possible to historicise the possession of a given territory, to sacralise it in order to claim its inheritance.
-Members’ belonging to the community was thus defined not only in the present moment but through family or tribal lineage.
+This made it possible to historicise the possession of a territory, to sacralise it in order to claim its inheritance.
+Members’ belonging to the community was thus defined through family or tribal lineage.

 Sacred alignments